 Your coach may be equipped with a TV power lift/lower mechanism which allows you to raise and lower the TV with a touch of a switch.

-The control switch is located near the sofa.
+The control switch is located near the sofa or on the touch tablet (if equipped).

 Buffet TV Power Lift/Lower Control Switch (Located near sofa) -Typical View